mpourmpoulis/CasterSublimeSnippetInterfaceExample/README.md

 "<snippet_variants> [<n>]"
 ```

-To select which alternative from a list of variants of the same snippet you want!
+to select which alternative from an 1-indexed list of variants of the same snippet you want!
 In case of error, you can use

 ```python
 "variant <n>"